amr28693/ECTO_walkthrough_2026/README.md

 ## License

 This code is released under the MIT License.

-The underlying SATSA and dental student datasets are subject to their respective data use agreements (ICPSR and PLOS ONE).
+The SATSA data are licensed for secondary use and analysis via ICPSR.
+The dental student dataset is publicly available via the PLOS ONE supplementary materials.

 ---